flpmat/LTSP-Cluster-Tutorial/README.md

 sudo reboot
 ```
 The server should have now both interfaces working and access to the internet through NAT.
 Now, make all updates and upgrades:

-If, at this point, your NAT interface is up and you still don't get internet access, check your default gateway configuration [default-gateway](#Setting-default-gateway)
 ```
 sudo apt-get update
 sudo apt-get dist-upgrade
 ```
+If, at this point, your NAT interface is up and you still don't get internet access to run the commands above, check your [default gateway configuration](#Setting-default-gateway)

 At this point, the Application Server and Root Server should be able to communicate.
 If not, review your network configurations.
 Install the following packages:
 ```
 sudo apt-get install ubuntu-desktop ltsp-server ltsp-cluster-lbagent ltsp-cluster-accountmanager